Tor (network): Odds of detection

 When properly used, odds of being de-anonymized through Tor are said to be extremely low.
 Tor project's co-founder Nick Mathewson explained that the problem of "Tor-relay adversaries" running poisoned nodes means that a theoretical adversary of this kind is not the network's greatest threat:

 "No adversary is truly global, but no adversary needs to be truly global," he says.
 "Eavesdropping on the entire Internet is a several-billion-dollar problem.
 Running a few computers to eavesdrop on a lot of traffic, a selective denial of service attack to drive traffic to your computers, that's like a tens-of-thousands-of-dollars problem."
 At the most basic level, an attacker who runs two poisoned Tor nodes—one entry, one exit—is able to analyse traffic and thereby identify the tiny, unlucky percentage of users whose circuit happened to cross both of those nodes.
 In 2016 the Tor network offers a total of around 7,000 relays, around 2,000 guard (entry) nodes and around 1,000 exit nodes.
 So the odds of such an event happening are one in two million (1/2000 × 1/1000), give or take."

 Tor does not provide protection against end-to-end timing attacks: if an attacker can watch the traffic coming out of the target computer, and also the traffic arriving at the target's chosen destination (e.g. a server hosting a .onion site), that attacker can use statistical analysis to discover that they are part of the same circuit.

 A similar attack has been used by German authorities to track down users related to Boystown.

-Levels of security

-In addition to its Standard Security Level, Tor Browser allows users to enhance the browser's security by disabling certain features which are not always necessary for browsing the web.
-The Security Level can be adjusted by clicking on the “Shield” icon next to the address bar and then clicking on “Settings”.
-The browser must be restarted when switching Security Levels.

-Tor Browser offers three Security Levels:

-Standard

-All website functions supported by Tor Browser, such as JavaScript, fonts, and multimedia, are enabled at this level.

-Safer

-Some features known to be common attack vectors are disabled.
-JavaScript is disabled on all websites not secured by TLS; some fonts and mathematical symbols are disabled; videos and audio are click-to-play.
-This breaks functionality on some websites.

-Safest

-At this level, only features necessary for static websites and basic services are enabled.
-JavaScript disabled globally (although it can be enabled for specific websites); some fonts, icons, math symbols, and images are disabled; videos and audio are click-to-play.